-- Assess the situation to determine if the resident is able to breathe.
+- Assess the situation to determine if the resident can breathe.
 Look for signs that the resident is suffering from total airway obstruction.
-These signs include the resident being unable to make any sounds above a wheeze, the face turning blue, and hands clutching the throat in the universal symbol for choking. - 2) If the resident is not able to speak, cough, or breathe, or is making high-pitched noise, immediately begin care for choking. - 3) A trained nurse/healthcare provider will perform abdominal thrusts to clear airway. - If the resident becomes unconscious, call for medical help using 911.

-- If CPR is required as per residents' goals of care, ensure that the resident is lying on a hard surface to enable ease when doing CPR. - Continue providing emergency care until EMS arrives on scene. - 4) Notify POA/SDM, most responsible physician/Nurse Practitioner, and Director of Care/Director/Manager of Wellness of the incident and actions taken.
+These signs include: the resident being unable to make any sounds above a wheeze; the face turning blue; and hands clutching the throat in the universal symbol for choking. - 2) If the resident is unable to speak, cough, or breathe, or is making high-pitched noise, then immediately begin care for choking. - 3) A trained nurse/healthcare provider will perform abdominal thrusts to clear airway. - If the resident becomes unconscious, then call 911. - If CPR is required as per resident's goals of care, then ensure that the resident is lying on a hard surface to enable ease when doing CPR. - Continue providing emergency care until emergency response services arrive on scene. - 4) Notify Power of Attorney/Substitute Decision Maker, most responsible physician/nurse practitioner, and Director of Care of the incident and actions taken.